AnggaR96s/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## Why didn’t the orange win the race?
+It ran out of juice.